The Thunderbird is a widespread figure in Native American mythology in the United States and Canada.

 In Gros Ventre traditions, it was the Thunderbird who gave the sacred pipe to the people.

-In Algonquian mythology, the Thunderbird controls the upper world while the underworld is controlled by the underwater panther or Great Horned Serpent, from which the Thunderbird protects humans by throwing lighting at it.
+In Algonquian mythology, the Thunderbird controls the upper world.
+In contrast, the underworld is controlled by the underwater panther or Great Horned Serpent, from which the Thunderbird protects humans by throwing lightning at it.
 According to their legends, the Thunderbirds were ancestors of the human race and helped to create the universe.

-The Ojibway version is similar, in that the Thunderbirds fight underwater spirits.
-Their traditions also say that the Thunderbird is responsible for punishing humans who break moral rules.
-They said that the bird was created by Nanabozho, a high spirit, and cultural hero, and that the birds lived in the four directions and migrated to Ojibwe lands during the spring with other birds.
-They stayed until the fall when the most dangerous season for the underwater spirits had passed, at which time they migrated south with other birds.
+The Ojibway version is similar in that the Thunderbirds fight underwater spirits.
+Their traditions also say the Thunderbird is responsible for punishing humans who break moral rules.
+They said that the bird was created by Nanabozho, a high spirit, and cultural hero and that the birds lived in the four directions and migrated to Ojibwe lands during the spring with other birds.
+They stayed until the fall, when the most dangerous season for the underwater spirits had passed when they migrated south with other birds.

-The Winnebago say that a man who has a vision of a Thunderbird during a solitary fast will become a war chief.
-They also believe that the Thunderbird has the power to grant people great abilities.
+The Winnebago says that a man with a vision of a Thunderbird during a solitary fast will become a war chief.
+They also believe that the Thunderbird has the power to grant people extraordinary abilities.

 The Thunderbird of the Sioux People was a noble creature that protected humans from the Unktehila, who were dangerous reptilian monsters.

-Some believed that they were shapeshifters, who often changed their appearance to interact with people.
+Some believed they were shapeshifters who often changed their appearance to interact with people.
 To the Shawnee tribe, they appeared as boys and could be identified by their tendency to speak backward.

-In some tribes, Thunderbirds were considered extremely sacred forces of nature, while in others, they were treated like powerful, but otherwise ordinary members of the animal kingdom.
+In some tribes, Thunderbirds were considered highly sacred forces of nature, while others were treated like powerful but otherwise ordinary members of the animal kingdom.